Motor tics

 Studies Supporting Effectiveness:

-1. A study by Sokhadze et al. (2010) found that neurofeedback training led to a significant reduction in tic frequency and improved behavioral measures in TS patients.
+1. A study by Sokhadze et al. (2010) found that neurofeedback training significantly reduced tic frequency and improved behavioral measures in TS patients.

 2. Gevensleben et al. (2014) reported positive effects of neurofeedback on tic reduction and attentional control in children with TS.